 Podiatrists in Singapore mainly focus on non-invasive methods to address foot problems that can be managed with conservative options, and we work closely with medical doctors and surgeons for more severe patient cases for pre- and post-surgery rehabilitative care so as to ensure the best clinical outcome for our patients.

 Relevant Registrars and Societies:

 - UK.
 Health Care Professions Council (HCPC) –

 - Australian Health Practitioner Regulation Agency (AHPRA) –

 - Singapore’s Allied Health Professions Council (AHPC) –

 You should consult a podiatrist whenever you have any concerns about your feet or legs, especially if you are experiencing pain as a result of an injury or even during sports and daily activities.
-Issues treated by podiatrists include, but are not limited to, the list below.
+Issues commonly seen by podiatrists include, but are not limited to, the list below.